surt91/c4-genai-suite/scripts/README.md

 ## Log Output

 All output files are written to the `./output` directory.
+All log files are reset with a new run of the dev/test script.

 | Log File                  | Description                    |
 | ------------------------- | ------------------------------ |